Jagdish Vishwakarma

-Jagdish Ishwarbhai Vishwakarma (Panchal) (born 12 August 1973) is currently the Minister of state, Gujarat.
-In the new Gujarat CM Bhupendra Patel’s cabinet, Jagdish Vishwakarma (Panchal) has been allocated various portfolios.
+Jagdish Ishwarbhai Vishwakarma (Panchal) (born 12 August 1973) is the Minister of state, Gujarat.
+In Gujarat Chief Minister Bhupendra Patel’s cabinet he has multiple portfolios.
 He is an MLA from Nikol constituency in Gujarat for its 14th legislative assembly.
-He is a state-level minister of Cottage Industries, Co-Operation, Salt Industries, Protocol (Independent Charge), Industries,Road and Building, Forest, Environment And Climate Change, Printing And Stationery (State Minister), Government of Gujarat.
-He was BJP President of Ahmedabad city and he has served as the Convenor of Udhyog Cell Bharatiya Janata Party Gujarat.
+He is a state-level minister of Cottage Industries, Co-Operation, Salt Industries, Protocol (Independent Charge), Industries, Road and Building, Forest, Environment And Climate Change, Printing And Stationery (State Minister), Government of Gujarat.
+He was BJP President of Ahmedabad city and he has been the Convenor of Udhyog Cell Bharatiya Janata Party Gujarat.

 Early life

-Jagdish Vishwakarma was born in Ahmedabad on 12 August 1973 He came from a Gujarati family.
+Vishwakarma was born in Ahmedabad on 12 August 1973.